Beara Peninsula: History

 The peninsula was glaciated during the quaternary period; evidence from this era survives in the form of striae around Hungry hill, and erratics on the western road into Glengarriff.
 The first signs of human activity date to c 3000 BC, and consist of traces of Early Bronze Age settlements.
 The landscape is rich in megalithic monuments and other prehistoric archeological sites, including over 70 standing stones, 22 stone rows, 38 dolmens, as well as wedge tombs, stone circles.
 Later the area became a Viking settlement, as evident in place names such as Longhart.
 Levels of Early Medieval activity can be deduced from the presence of many ringforts, cashels, cairns and fulacht fiadh.

-In the modern period, Beara was the traditional seat of power of the O'Sullivan Beare and one of the last points of native Irish resistance after the 1601 Battle of Kinsale.
-Allihies, on the tip of Beara, later became major copper mines and featured in the Daphne du Maurier novel 'Hungry Hill' - later made into a film.
-Around 1796, the French navy threatened Bantry Bay, and the English Army responded by erecting defences on Bere Island, including martello and watch towers.
+In the modern period, Beara was the traditional seat of power of the O'Sullivan Beare and one of the last points of native Irish clan resistance after the 1601 Battle of Kinsale.
+Allihies, on the tip of Beara, later became major copper mines and featured in the Daphne du Maurier novel 'Hungry Hill' – later made into a film.
+Around 1796, the French navy threatened Bantry Bay, and the British Army responded by erecting defences on Bere Island, including martello and watch towers.

 A plaque placed by the Beara Historical Society offers the following to explain the origin of the name: